Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     the SSH user is not created.
   * (optional) `generate_docker_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
+This script can only be used on non-Windows systems.
   * (optional) `generated_file_export_path` is the path to export the generated RSA keypair and docker tunnel script to.
 If omitted, the current directory is used.